What Mac should I buy?

 There are typically three different reasons a Mac has to be put out to pasture:

 • Apple has stopped releasing security patches.
 This typically happens after around 8 to 11 years.
-Once your Mac has dropped off of the major annual upgrades (usually 6 to 9 years) you get two more years of security patches.
-At that point, if a problem is found with that software your computer could be compromised if it's connected to the internet.
-There is evidence that since Apple is now developing its own chips rather than relying on security updates from Intel, we might start seeing longer support, but we won't know that for sure until about 2031 when the first Apple Silicon Macs pass the decade mark.
+Once your Mac has dropped off the major annual upgrades (usually 6 to 9 years), you get two more years of security patches.
+At that point, if a problem is found with that software, your computer could be compromised if it's connected to the internet.
+There is evidence that since Apple is now developing its own chips rather than relying on security updates from Intel, we might start seeing longer support, but we won't know that for sure until about 2031, when the first Apple Silicon Macs pass the decade mark.

 • The computer starts physically breaking down.
 This could be obvious things like a broken screen or hinges, or it could be more invisible things like liquid damage, air pollutant buildup, fractures in the soldering, or chips that are corroding or just starting to degrade.
 Sometimes this is just due to physical age, sometimes it can be due to humidity, vibration, or smoky environments, but mostly just luck.